GoogleCloudPlatform/cloud-code-samples/java/cloud-function-hello-world/README.md

 # Cloud Functions Hello World with Cloud Code

-"Python: Hello World" is a simple HTTP-triggered Cloud Functions application that contains a sample Python-based script that outputs a sample "Hello World" string.
+"Java: Hello World" is a simple HTTP-triggered Cloud Functions application that contains a sample Java-based script that outputs a sample "Hello World" string.

 ## Table of Contents